Pradyumnakashyap/Harbor-on-hopsworks/test/README.md

 1) Push Concurrency

-- First the script builds 1000 images based on the Dockerfile in the mentioned path.
+a.
+First the script builds 1000 images based on the Dockerfile in the mentioned path.
-- It then runs a client in the cycle with ITERATIONS_COUNT iterations and CONCURRENCY concurrency value.
+b.
+It then runs a client in the cycle with ITERATIONS_COUNT iterations and CONCURRENCY concurrency value.
    The client should be able to push the images which we created on the previous step and write a response time to a log/report.
    Manually, we need to perform one cycle per each CONCURRENCY value from the following list:

 - CONCURRENCY=1
 - CONCURRENCY=10